What Is Concrete Resurfacing And How Can You Do It?

 4. The minimal thickness also ensures no added height to your existing surface, making it the most seamless choice for concrete replacement.

-5. When paired with our waterproofing membrane, X-Bond Microcement becomes suitable for wet areas like swimming pools, showers, sink basins, and gardens exposed to heavy rain.
+5. When paired with our waterproofing membrane, X-Bond Microcement becomes suitable for wet areas like pool decking, bathrooms, and exterior surfaces exposed to the elements.

-9. For diverse design possibilities, the X-Bond range offers various texture finishes suitable for concrete resurfacing.
-For those desiring the classic concrete look, X-Bond Micro is the best choice.
+10. For diverse design possibilities, the X-Bond range offers a range of colour and texture options suitable for concrete resurfacing.

 If you want to learn more about concrete resurfacing with our overlays, including X-Bond Microcement, feel free to get in touch with our team.